Late 1970s

 On 19 July there was a recital in Adelaide Town Hall.
 After Launceston, he went to Melbourne, for Rachmaninoff's second concerto with Willem van Otterloo.

-Then Geelong, Broken Hill - an inland mining city in the far west of outback New South Wales, near the border with South Australia - then on to Sydney.
+Then Geelong, Broken Hill - an inland mining city in the far west of outback New South Wales, near the border with South Australia - thence to Sydney.

-On Monday, 8 August there was a recital at Sydney Opera House, recital.
+On Monday, 8 August there was a recital at Sydney Opera House.
 His 'one Sydney recital only, 8:15pm' included Chopin's third sonata and the Mozart/ Liszt Don Juan.
+This would have been rather special as it will have been the first time Jorge had seen the new Opera House (1973).
+'The sun did not know how beautiful its rays were, until it saw them reflected upon the roof of Sydney Opera House.'

-A rail journey took him to Newcastle; he was back on an early train [6.55am] to Sydney, from where on 12 (Friday) he went by road to Wollongong, a journey of 2 hours, for an evening recital in the Town Hall.
-The SMH then advertises him playing the Tchaikovsky concerto in Sydney Opera House on Saturday 13th with David Zinman.
+A rail journey then took him to Newcastle; he was back on an early train [6.55am] to Sydney, from where on 12 (Friday) he went by road to Wollongong, a journey of 2 hours, for an evening recital in the Town Hall.
+The Sydney Morning Herald next advertises him playing the Tchaikovsky concerto in Sydney Opera House on Saturday 13th with David Zinman.

-On 17-24 August, he was back in Sydney Opera House with Willem van Otterloo for Brahms' Concerto No.2 in B flat and Rachmaninoff-Paganini, depending on Red/Blue series; Bruckner 3 [red] also on the menu "Some very substantial music appeared in concerts last week" (Australian Jewish News)
+On 17-24 August, he was back in Sydney Opera House with Willem van Otterloo for Brahms' Concerto No.2 in B flat and Rachmaninoff-Paganini, depending on Red/Blue series; Bruckner's third symphony [red] was also on the menu.
+'Some very substantial music appeared in concerts last week,' recorded the Australian Jewish News.

-25 August flies to Brisbane Ansett Airlines where on 27 (Saturday), Brisbane, City Hall with David Zinman
+25 August flies to Brisbane on Ansett Airlines where on 27th (Saturday), in Brisbane, City Hall Jorge performed with David Zinman.

-29 August, depart for Toowoomba by road.
+29 August, departs for Toowoomba by road.
 Evening recital in City Hall

 30 (Tuesday) by road to Brisbane, then flies to Melbourne